ksk98/passgen/README.md

 Here's a brief description on some of the contents.

 ## Database
-This application requires a created PostgreSQL database to be available under `jdbc:postgresql://localhost:5432/passgen`.
+This application requires a created PostgreSQL database to be available under `jdbc:postgresql://localhost:5432/passgen` with credentials `postgres`|`s$cret` (as stated in `application.properties`.
 The database is currently set to wipe every time the application is closed.
 The application persists password entities with a JPA repository.

 ## Password rules and complexity